NMDSdevopsServiceAdm/DataEngineering/WindowsSetup.md

 C:\hadoop-3.2.2.tar
 ```

-3. Unzip the .tar within C:\hadoop-3.2.2.tar to c:\ using 7zip.
+3. Unzip the .tar file within c:\hadoop-3.2.2.tar to c:\ using 7zip.

 4. Your file will error towards the end of unzipping as it will not be able to fully unzip all of the files within the ‘bin’ folder.